twood02/webtemplate/assignments/a4-dist-sys-blogging.md

 Your writeup should follow the [basic guidelines from the prior assignment](/assignments/technical-blog/).

+As before, you should create a fork of the class website repository (you may already have this from the prior assignment).
+Put your post in `wiki/somename` where `somename` is a short description of your topic.

 **Base Requirements:**
  - Must be long enough to be interesting (at least 750 words)
  - You must write some code or run experiments